![]() |

 Odyssey

-facing monsters, storms and divine punishment.
+facing monsters, storms, temptation and divine anger.

 Why is Odysseus considered a hero?